 In the United States, incidences of identity theft have been fast-growing.
-The chance of having your identity stolen is pretty significant, given our increased reliance on technology.
+As a matter of fact, the chance of having your identity stolen is pretty significant, given our increased reliance on technology.
 In reality, one out of every fifteen Americans has been a victim of identity theft and fraud.
-Nowadays, it is practical to secure yourself with identity theft protection coverage.
-You can get the identity theft coverage by adding it to your homeowners’ insurance endorsement.
+Moreover, nowadays, it is practical to secure yourself with identity theft protection coverage.
+In addition, you can get identity theft home insurance by adding it to your homeowners’ insurance endorsement.

 What is Identity Theft Insurance?

 Identity theft is the process of stealing someone’s personal information to commit fraud.
-Identity theft insurance coverage provides financial support for victims of identity theft.
-This insurance coverage may alleviate the financial impact of identity theft.
-It covers the restoration and credit repair process resulting from identity theft.
+Furthermore, identity theft insurance coverage provides financial support for victims of identity theft.
+Moreover, this insurance coverage may alleviate the financial impact of identity theft.
+Also, it covers the restoration and credit repair process resulting from identity theft.

 What does Identity Theft Insurance Covers?

 Identity theft coverage does not reimburse the financial losses caused by identity fraud.
-This coverage only covers the financial burden of identity restoration and credit repair.
-Coverage and limit may vary according to the insurance provider.
+Also, this coverage only covers the financial burden of identity restoration and credit repair.
+Furthermore, coverage and limit may vary according to the insurance provider.

 - Legal Costs

 - Service charges for government and financial institution

 - Identity and credit repair fees